bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 *Remember with the Decimal datatype that the first number refers to the amount of digits in the number while the second number refers to the number of decimal places represented.
 Since we do not want any of the decimal places represented, we put a zero as the second number.*

-The ‘as’ statement represented in the past few examples can also be used outside of the **CAST** function, usually to redefine the names of tables that are returned.
-An example of the ‘as’ function used like this would be something like:
+The 'as' statement represented in the past few examples can also be used outside of the **CAST** function, usually to redefine the names of tables that are returned.
+An example of the 'as' function used like this would be something like:

      SELECT name as Foods FROM fruits;

-The result will be all of rows in the column ‘name’ from table fruits, but the resulting table will be labeled ‘Foods’.
+The result will be all of rows in the column 'name' from table fruits, but the resulting table will be labeled 'Foods'.

 ### Addition, Subtraction, Multiplication, Division, and Modulus

 The last thing that I want to go over before the grand finale of this tutorial is the mathematical functions that can be used when attempting to return more relevant results in MySQL.
 For example, say that we want to return the amount of veggies that we have sold in our stores.
 We can easily return the relevant results with a quick math equation like so:

-     SELECT name, (PURCHASED_QUANTITY – QUANTITY) as Amount_Sold FROM veggies;
+     SELECT name, (PURCHASED_QUANTITY - QUANTITY) as Amount_Sold FROM veggies;

 We can see from the results that investing in pumpkins would have been a wise decision.

-Now, let’s see how much money we have made for each veggie so far.
+Now, let's see how much money we have made for each veggie so far.
 The concept is almost the same as the last query, but we have to add the price column to the equation.

-     SELECT name, (PRICE * (PURCHASED_QUANTITY – QUANTITY)) as Profits FROM veggies;
+     SELECT name, (PRICE * (PURCHASED_QUANTITY - QUANTITY)) as Profits FROM veggies;

 Now if we sold a constant amount of veggies we had just purchased from when they are fresh until they expire, how many veggies would we need to sell an hour in order to sell them all?

     SELECT name, (PURCHASED_QUANTITY / SHELF_LIFE) as VegsPerHr FROM veggies;

-I’m sure that you can figure out how to use modulus and addition in the same ways.
+I'm sure that you can figure out how to use modulus and addition in the same ways.

-*Remember, modulus is the remainder after you divide one thing by another and defined by the character ‘%’.
+*Remember, modulus is the remainder after you divide one thing by another and defined by the character '%'.
 For example, 5 % 2 = 1, because there is a remainder of 1.
 13 % 9 = 4, because there is a remainder of 4.*

-## MySQL/Databases – UNIONS and JOINS pt.
+## MySQL/Databases - UNIONS and JOINS pt.
 2

 ### UNIONS